acme-devs/ilsos-drivers-sapi/README.md

     alt Error Scenario
         api-->ui: Status 400
     end
 ```

 ### POST /v1/drivers/transaction
-Register a new transaction for the process of driver address update.
+Updates the information related with a transaction for the process of driver address update.

 ```mermaid
 sequenceDiagram